rudresh051/QA-Automation-Resources/Courses/Framework/File3.md

 * Creating objects for the page UI
 * Initialize the PageFactory()

 ## Page Object Model Simplicity

+A Good way to stay flexible is to write less code. -- Pragmatic Programmer

 ### Page Initialization with Base Class